MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 Our default parameters define three biological facies based on sediment produced by three carbonate factories: the tropical (T), mounds (M) and cool water (C) factories.
 The default values for these factories are shown in Table @tbl:factories, and the resulting production curves shown in Figure @fig:factories.

 ![Production curves for three default carbonate factories](fig/production-curves.pdf){#fig:factories width="8.3cm"}

-It may be confusing that the extinction coefficient $k$ is, in `CarboKitten.jl`, a property of the carbonate factory and the facies it deposits and not of the basin or position in it.
-In reality extinction coefficient varies for different wavelengths of the sunlight spectrum, but the set of its values across the spectrum is constant for a given water body.
-While different carbonate factories exploit (or ignore, in the case of the cool water factory) different parts of the light spectrum, the model is agnostic to it and allows users to set $k$ to values that may represent an average across different producers using different wavelengths.

 FIXME: Add legend to figure showing which curve is Tropical, Mounds and Cool water factory.